Learn More About Our Google Keyword Tools

 Using Google’s Keyword Tool can help you build a base keyword list for your organic search efforts and PPC campaigns , but there are several notable shortcomings of Google's tool:

-Let’s say you’re building a brand new website, and you have never tried pay-per-click marketing before.
+Let’s say you’re building a brand new website, and you have never tried SEO or pay-per-click marketing before.
 You don’t have much site traffic, and you just want to get started and try a few things out.
 The Google Keyword Tool can help you at this early stage of your process, establishing some very general terms surrounding your main target phrases that you’ve come up with and providing a set base of Google keywords.
 Google keyword tools might possibly even help you think of a few outside-of-the-box terms you might not have originally thought of.
 The keyword tool from Google also gives you global search data and some other metrics to help you decipher if the keyword is worth using.